Recent Highlights

 The aim of this documentary is to help educate teens and their parents about the dangers of underage consumption of alcohol and about the particular dangers of binge drinking.
 If it helps even one individual or family, it will have been well worth the funding and the effort to produce it!

-District Attorney Paulson has seen all too often a lack of informed judgment on the part of both teens and their parents when it comes to alcohol.
+The District Attorney has seen all too often a lack of informed judgment on the part of both teens and their parents when it comes to alcohol.
 Well meaning, but uninformed, parents make the mistake of believing that their children will drink anyway, so it's better for the parents to supply the alcohol.
 This has led to kegger parties with the parents' full knowledge...often ending in tragedy or even the death of one of the children attending the party.

 Watch Trailer (2 minutes)